 Dinner is usually my one cooked meal of the day.
-Sometimes I eat raw, but more times than not, I give in to cooked food– because I think its delicious and I usually want something warm and comforting by the end of the night.
+Sometimes I eat raw, but more times than not, I give in to cooked food– because I think it’s delicious and I usually want something warm and comforting by the end of the night.

 But the thing is… I do feel really good eating mostly raw.
 I definitely feel better after lunch than I do after dinner.
 The heavy fullness(vs. the satisfying light fullness) after dinner is definitely noticeable and draining.
 It’s just hard on my digestion to eat heavier meals.
 When I first got c. diff (think a week out of the hospital– and for MONTHS later), I knew that 15 minutes after eating I would have to lay down and I would feel ILL for at least an hour later.
 I don’t have anything like that now— but I do still notice the difference in side effects after different meals.
 So, would I feel better eating raw food for dinner instead of cooked food?
 Physically: YES.
 TOTALLY.
 But emotionally: no, it was HARD to try to go all raw.
-I would usually get about half way through my dinner and then want to cry.
-I would then take my raw zucchini noodles or whatever I was eating and heat them up half way through my meal.
+I would usually get about halfway through my dinner and then want to cry.
+I would then take my raw zucchini noodles or whatever I was eating and heat them up halfway through my meal.
 I don’t want to force myself to do anything that feels bad– physically or emotionally, so I just do what I can each day.

 Also, I have to consider that I’m making Marlowe dinner every single night.
 I mean, she’s a growing kid, she’s gotta eat too, right?
 So I don’t really care to make two different meals every night for dinner.
 That would be nutso.
-So I try to stick to high vegetable, low fat meals for dinner.
+So I try to stick to high vegetable, low-fat meals for dinner.

 For dinner I eat:

 -loads of soup (tomato soup, pureed veggie soups, and miso soup all the time).
 Marlowe basically asks for miso soup every single day.
 I end up making it at least once, maybe twice a week.
 I don’t mind because it’s SO EASY.
 Seriously– she’s even made it before.
-And with the extra veggies I consider it a nice healthy meal, with the added (gluten free) grains, it’s more filling to be considered a real meal.
+And with the extra veggies, I consider it a nice healthy meal, with the added (gluten-free) grains, it’s more filling to be considered a real meal.

 -we also eat a lot of curries with grains.
 Grains change from rice noodles, buckwheat noodles, brown rice.
 I like black rice a lot though and should be making it more.
-The two photos of rice posted above are deceiving because we almost never eat white rice— but those where the photos I remembered to take when it was light enough outside to take them.
+The two photos of rice posted above are deceiving because we almost never eat white rice— but those were the photos I remembered to take when it was light enough outside to take them.
 Like this recipe or this one.
-There’s also a few recipes in the cookbook too (we omit the oil now).
+There are also a few recipes in the cookbook too (we omit the oil now).

--a super veggie filled pasta dish.
-But instead of wheat noodles we now use brown rice noodles.
+-a super veggie-filled pasta dish.
+But instead of wheat noodles, we now use brown rice noodles.
 And/or I often make zucchini noodles— but I definitely steam them instead of eating them raw.
-Sometimes I like to do a mix of brown rice noodles + the zucchini, since the texture of the zucchini noodles isn’t actually like real noodles.
+Sometimes I like to do a mix of brown rice noodles + the zucchini since the texture of the zucchini noodles isn’t actually like real noodles.
 Marlowe won’t go anywhere near a zucchini noodle— and this is fine with me.

 -My ultimate comfort food is a steaming hot bowl of noodle soup or a giant Indian meal now.
-I don’t even really miss pizza anymore….
-I swear.
+I don’t even really miss pizza anymore… I swear.
 Crazy, but I swear!